Mansfield grandad tried to strangle daughter and hurled racist abuse at grandson

 Morgan Hogarth, mitigating, said Caldwell was of previous good character.

-Caldwell, now of Penshaw Place, Houghton Le Spring, admitted racially aggravated assault occasioning actual bodily and malicious communication when he appeared at Nottingham Magistrates Court, on Wednesday.
+Caldwell, now of Houghton Le Spring, admitted racially aggravated assault occasioning actual bodily and malicious communication when he appeared at Nottingham Magistrates Court, on Wednesday.